GuniDH/SSH-File-Transfer-System/README.md

 ## Overview

-This project implements a secure **client-server file transfer system** using a combination of **RSA and AES encryption**.
+This project implements SSH protocol for a secure **client-server file transfer system** using a combination of **RSA and AES encryption**.
 It ensures that files transferred between the client and server remain confidential and protected from unauthorized access.
-Communication between client and server is done via a custom protocol with custom packets.

 ## Features

-- **Hybrid Encryption**: Uses **AES (Advanced Encryption Standard)** for symmetric encryption and **RSA** for asymmetric key exchange.
+- **Hybrid SSH Encryption**: Uses **AES (Advanced Encryption Standard)** for symmetric encryption and **RSA** for asymmetric key exchange.
 - **Data Integrity Verification**: Implements CRC to ensure the integrity of transferred files and detect transmission errors.
 - **Backup utilization**: Sqlite database

-## Protocol
+## SSH Protocol

 2 Cases which are differentiable by the existence of files in the client's PC: